Slowcore: 2020s: Resurgence

 Slowcore increased in popularity in the early 2020s, partly through social media trends.
 Songs like Duster's "Constellations" (from Stratosphere) have been used to soundtrack viral videos to heighten emotion.
 Similarly, televisions programs used slowcore to similar effect; the Netflix drama series 13 Reasons Why featured Codeine's cover of Joy Division's "Atmosphere".
 Together, this usage increased public interest in slowcore, and its newfound growth allowed existing bandslike Dusterto receive a resurgence in success and enabled new bands to emerge onto the scene.
 Rubsam listed Planning for Burial, Grouper, Kowloon Walled City, and Worm Ouroboros as examples of "post-slow" bands in his timeline of slowcore, a category "reflecting a broadening and a deepening of the sound".
 Chick stated the "genre's influence is subtle but pervasive" in modern music.
-Poptimist reviewers have described and labeled releases from contemporary singer-songwriters as slowcore, including those of Nicole Dollanganger, Ethel Cain, Daughter, Snail Mail, and Liam McCay.
+Reviewers have described and labeled releases from contemporary singer-songwriters as slowcore, including those of Nicole Dollanganger, Ethel Cain, Daughter, Snail Mail, and Liam McCay.